la2050/archive/_organizations/arts-bridging-the-gap.md

       https://challenge.la2050.org/entry/girls-make-vr-teach-underserved-girls-how-to-make-vr-and-ar-content
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Arts Bridging the Gap creates Arts-educational experiences and programs to bridge the achievement gap for underserved youth and ensure a better future for all children
 title: Arts Bridging the Gap
-uri: /organizations/arts-bridging-the-gap/
 extrapolated_project_ids:
   - '6102011'
 project_titles_from_extrapolated_project_ids:
-  - 'Girls Make VR: Teach underserved girls how to make VR and AR content'
-project_titles:
-  - 'Girls Make VR: Teach underserved girls how to make VR and AR content'
-project_titles_from_project_ids:
   - 'Girls Make VR: Teach underserved girls how to make VR and AR content'
 original_project_titles:
   - 'Girls Make VR: Teach underserved girls how to make VR and AR content'